This article is about a distinction we often tend to overlook: the difference between ‘place’ and ‘site’.

 Conclusion

 We have observed that there is a significant philosophical and semantic difference between ‘site’ and ‘place’.
-That difference may hold great relevance in the context of current approaches to entangled environmental, social and economic questions given that, when we approach the study of places, we must integrate all of their components: physicochemical, biological – hence, ecological – sociocultural and symbolic.
-Before than viewing architectures and territories as spaces and sites – terms which carry abstract and neutral connotations that can lead to detachment from reality – it is important to consider them as places – the place of processes.
-It is crucial, especially for architects and planners, to recognize that a ‘site’, if understood as a simple spatial determinant (a simple physical position), undermines the true nature of the place, which encompasses, holds, sustains, gathers, and situates different kinds of events and processes.
+The distinction is particularly relevant in the context of current approaches to interconnected environmental, social, and economic issues, as studying places requires integrating all their components: physicochemical, biological (including ecological), sociocultural, and symbolic.
+It’s essential to think of architectures and territories as places, where processes occur (we must identify such processes), rather than as spaces and sites, which are more abstract and neutral terms that can lead to detachment from reality.
+It is crucial for architects and planners to recognize that a ‘site’, if understood as a simple spatial determinant (a simple physical location or position) undermines the true nature of a place, which encompasses, holds, sustains, gathers, and situates different kinds of events or processes.

 Appendix

-One of the first modern architects who understood ‘sites’ beyond simple physical locations and abstract geometrical determinants was Richard J. Neutra, who, in 1951, wrote the book ‘Mystery and Realities of the Site’.
-I’ve already dedicated an article to Neutra’s spatial vocabulary – see The Third Skin: Survival Through Design – interpreting the spatial expressions used by Neutra in his 1954 masterpiece ‘Survival Through Desing’.
-In that article, I sustained that Neutra understood ‘space’ as ‘place’, that is: even if he used a common spatial language focused on space (which reflected the spirit of his time) behind that spatial language there was a different approach with respect to his contemporaries, very close to many current interpretations of space as place, in the sense of ‘placial’ integration of different processes constitutive of reality, a hypothesis I am calling for at RSaP.
-Neutra’s work is still a remarkable point of reference for understanding architecture as the integration of the physical determinants of a territory (topography and climate above all, but also green aspects – the presence of meadows, shrubs, plants, etc. – that is the natural biological components of a territory) with biological determinants – the human adaptation to and modification of places in physiological and psychological sense.
+One of the first modern architects to understand ‘sites’ as more than just physical locations and abstract geometrical determinants was Richard J. Neutra, who, in 1951, wrote the book ‘Mystery and Realities of the Site’.
+I’ve already dedicated an article to Neutra’s spatial vocabulary – see The Third Skin: Survival Through Design, where I interpreted the spatial expressions used by Neutra in his 1954 masterpiece ‘Survival Through Design’.
+In the article, I argued that Neutra viewed ‘space’ as ‘place’, meaning that despite using a common spatial language focused on space, which was characteristic of his time, his approach differed from his contemporaries.
+His perspective was similar to current interpretations of space as place, emphasizing the integration of various processes that constitute environmental reality.
+This idea, which I also call for at RSaP, is supported by all Neutra’s work, which remains a significant reference point for understanding architecture as the integration of a territory’s physical determinants, such as topography and climate, with biological determinants, including human adaptation to and modification of places in both physiological and psychological senses.
 ‘Biorealism’ was the term Neutra introduced to give an account of such a peculiar integrative approach.

-In ‘Mystery and Realities of the Site’ it is clear that Neutra’s understanding of the ‘site’ is something richer than a simple physical location; in his use of the word ‘site’ there is nothing abstract or simply geometrically determined.
+In ‘Mystery and Realities of the Site’ it is clear that Neutra’s understanding of the ‘site’ is more nuanced than a mere physical location; in his use of the word ‘site’ there is nothing abstract or simply geometrically determined.

 My experience, everything within me, is against an abstract approach to land and nature, and for the profound assets rooted in each site and buried in it like a treasurable wonder.